IIITLucknowSWEngg/CSITTeam010/Assignment1/Project.md

 ## Included Features:

+### Netflix is a streaming service that offers a wide selection of movies, TV shows, documentaries, and more

 ### 1. User Registration and Authentication:
 - **User Sign-Up:**
   - Users can register using email, phone number, or social media accounts (Google, Facebook, etc.).